 Your options will be:

-- Neighborhood locations – Look for signage when you arrive, park in a designated space and follow the instructions to let the lab team know you have arrived.
+- For these locations, look for signage when you arrive and follow the instructions to let the testing team know you have arrived.
 Stay in your car, and a team member will be out to help you.

-Burnet and Liberty have the largest capacity for tests each day and may be the only options available if the others have filled all appointments.
+Oak and Mason have the largest capacity for tests each day and may be the only options available if the others have filled all appointments.

-The Scheduling Center operates 7:30 am-5 pm Monday through Friday.
+The Scheduling Center operates 7:30 am-5 pm Monday through Friday and Saturday 9 am-1 pm.
 After hours, you may connect with a provider via CincyKids Health Connect.

 NOTE: If you have an order for pre-surgery or pre-procedure testing, that process is different.
 See “Is Cincinnati Children’s testing for COVID-19 before surgical procedures?”
 If you have additional questions, contact the care team that is doing your child’s procedure.